-To install the Clock for Google Chrome™ extension, visit the Chrome Web Store, or just click the save_alt button above.
+To install the Clock for Google Chrome™ extension, visit the Chrome Web Store.

 The clock appears in Chrome's toolbar, right next to the address bar - that's it!
 You're up and running and need do nothing more!